Wasala/organizer/README.md

 ## Configuration

-Runtime behaviour is controlled by `organizer.config.json`.
+Runtime behaviour is controlled by `organizer.config.json` (copy the provided `orgnizer.config.template.json` and edit it locally).
 Key sections include:

 * **Top-level settings**
   * `db_path` – SQLite database file used by `AgentVectorDB`.